Henry Ruggs

 Henry James Ruggs III (born January 24, 1999) is an American former professional football wide receiver who played in the National Football League (NFL) for two seasons with the Las Vegas Raiders.
 He played college football for the Alabama Crimson Tide, where he was a member of the team that won the 2018 College Football Playoff National Championship.
 Ruggs was selected by the Raiders in the first round of the 2020 NFL draft.

 During his second season, Ruggs caused a motor vehicle collision that killed the driver of another car.
 He was released by the Raiders the same day.
-Ruggs pled guilty to driving under the influence and vehicular manslaughter in 2023 and was sentenced to between three and ten years in a Nevada state prison.
+Ruggs pleaded guilty to driving under the influence and vehicular manslaughter in 2023 and was sentenced to between three and ten years in a Nevada state prison.

 Early life

 Henry James Ruggs III grew up in Montgomery, Alabama.
 In the eighth grade, he was promoted to the varsity football team for the final two games of its season.
 He attended Robert E. Lee High School.
 He did not play high school football until his junior year and received his first scholarship offer after just his second game on the gridiron.
 As a senior, he had 38 catches for 639 yards in nine games.
 He scored 20 touchdowns: nine catches, seven rushes, three passes, and one kick return.
 Ruggs also played basketball and ran track in high school; his 100-meter dash time of 10.58 seconds was the Alabama High School Athletic Association's class 7A record.
 In 2017, 247Sports.com ranked him as the second-best high school football player in Alabama.
 Ruggs received scholarship offers from more than 20 colleges to play football; he chose the University of Alabama.